catseye/Oxcart/README.md

     = > 0:[#k]

 The instruction `%` pops a first value off the stack, then a second value off the stack.

-If the first value is non-zero, it replaces the current continuation with the second value, and continues.
+If the first value is zero, nothing happens and evaluation continues as usual.

     | S0%
     =

+But if the first value is non-zero, it replaces the current continuation with the second value, and continues with that continuation.

-    -- | S0^%
+    | 0^^^0S0^%
-    -- = > 0:[]
+    = > 0:[3]

+In the preceding example, when `%` is evaluated, the 1 pushed by the `0^` just before the `%`, and the continuation pushed by `S`, are popped off the stack (leaving 0 and 3 on the stack.)
+The 1 is judged to be non-zero, so the continuation pushed by `S` is continued.
+That continuation represents the remainder of the program that consists of `0^%`.
+So a 1 is pushed onto the stack and `%` is evaluated again.
+But this time `%` gets a 1 and a 0, which is not a continuation, so things continue as usual.
+The result is only the initial 3 on the stack.

 [Carriage]: https://catseye.tc/node/Carriage
 [Equipage]: https://catseye.tc/node/Equipage